Kocal/django-tornado-websockets/docs/source/django_integration_configuration.rst

         # ...
         'handlers': [
             # ...
-            tornado_websockets.django_app,  # django_app is using a "wildcard" route, so it should be the last element ],
+            tornado_websockets.django_app(),  # django_app is using a "wildcard" route, so it should be the last element ],
     }